 The Company maintains noncontrolling ownership interests in Sagent M&C, LLC ("Sagent") and defi SOLUTIONS Group, LLC (collectively the "Lending Joint Ventures"), which are accounted for under the equity method.
 In March 2022, Sagent completed a transaction with a third party for the contribution from and the sale by such third party to Sagent of certain intangible and tangible personal property rights, resulting in a dilution of the Company's ownership interest in Sagent.
-As a result of the transaction, the Company recognized a net pre-tax gain of \$80 million within (loss) income from investments in unconsolidated affiliates, with related tax expense of \$19 million recorded through the income tax provision, in the consolidated statement of income for the year ended December 31, 2022.
+As a result of the transaction, the Company recognized a net pre-tax gain of \$80 million within (loss) income from investments in unconsolidated affiliates, with related tax expense of \$9 million recorded through the income tax provision, in the consolidated statement of income for the year ended December 31, 2022.
 The Company's remaining noncontrolling ownership interest in

 Sagent continues to be accounted for as an equity method investment.
-The Company's net investment in the Lending Joint Ventures was \$55 million and \$72 million at December 31, 2023 and 2022, respectively, and is reported within investments in unconsolidated affiliates in the consolidated balance sheets.
+The Company's net investment in the Lending Joint Ventures was \$5 million and \$72 million at December 31, 2023 and 2022, respectively, and is reported within investments in unconsolidated affiliates in the consolidated balance sheets.
 In addition, the Company maintains other strategic investments accounted for under the equity method.
 The Company's aggregate investment in such entities was \$254 million and \$257 million at December 31, 2023 and 2022, respectively, and is reported within investments in unconsolidated affiliates in the consolidated balance sheets.

-The Lending Joint Ventures maintain, as amended in April 2022, variable-rate term loan facilities with aggregate outstanding borrowings of \$437 million in senior unsecured debt at December 31, 2023 and variable-rate revolving credit facilities with an aggregate borrowing capacity of \$83 million with a syndicate of banks, which mature in April 2027.
+The Lending Joint Ventures maintain, as amended in April 2022, variable-rate term loan facilities with aggregate outstanding borrowings of \$37 million in senior unsecured debt at December 31, 2023 and variable-rate revolving credit facilities with an aggregate borrowing capacity of \$83 million with a syndicate of banks, which mature in April 2027.
 There were \$24 million of aggregate outstanding borrowings on the revolving credit facilities at December 31, 2023.
 The Company has guaranteed the debt of the Lending Joint Ventures and does not anticipate that the Lending Joint Ventures will fail to fulfill their debt obligations (see Note 10).

 In February 2021, in connection with a third-party merger transaction that resulted in a dilution of the Company's equity ownership interest in InvestCloud Holdings, LLC ("InvestCloud"), the Company made an additional capital contribution of \$200 million into the combined entity and recognized a pre-tax gain of \$28 million within (loss) income from investments in unconsolidated affiliates in the consolidated statement of income, with related tax expense of \$6 million recorded through the income tax provision, during the year ended December 31, 2021.
-In June 2021, the Company sold its entire ownership interest in unconsolidated affiliates in the consolidated statement of income, with related tax expense of \$6 million recorded through the income tax provision, during the year ended becember 31, 2021.
-In June 2021, the Company sold its entire ownership interest in unconsolidated affiliates in the consolidated statement of income, with related tax expense of \$8 million recorded through the income tax provision, during the year ended December 31, 2021.
+In June 2021, the Company sold its entire ownership interest in InvestCloud for \$466 million, resulting in a pre-tax gain of \$33 million, recorded within (loss) income from investments in unconsolidated affiliates in the consolidated statement of income, with related tax expense of \$8 million recorded through the income tax provision, during the year ended December 31, 2021.